Review – Civilization IV Beyond the Sword

 But I digress.
 They are actually very different games, and although comparison would be fun, it wouldn’t do as an unbiased review.

 In Rogue Galaxy, you follow the story of Jaster, a young native of the desert planet Rosa who wants to explore space.
-Through a few coincidences, he is mistaken for a famous mercenary and hired to work for a group of space pirates, led by the notorious Dorgengoa. → Think outside the post.
+Through a few coincidences, he is mistaken for a famous mercenary and hired to work for a group of space pirates, led by the notorious Dorgengoa.
+Soon enough, you find out about an ancient treasure-filled planet and Dorgengoa assigns to you the task of finding the way there.

 Two Gamecubes duct taped together